 I’m not sure if this was just the cruise I was on but the cruise felt so quiet.
 You could sit in the evening having a drink and not see another guest.
 Very different from what I have experienced on larger ships where you’re fighting for a seat at the bar.
 Even on the at sea days the ship never seemed busy.
 I was always left wondering ‘where is everybody?!’

 7) Mostly aimed at the older generation

 Cunard try their best to engage the younger audience by having informal 18-30 get togethers.
 They even have a DJ called DJ Graham which I think sums up perfectly their attempt to connect with the younger audience.
-As expected most of the activities on board are about knitting, bridge or ball room dancing.
-I found very little on the itinerary to interest me, although I did enjoy the afternoon tea.
+As expected most of the activities on board are about knitting, bridge or ballroom dancing.
+I did enjoy the afternoon tea.
 What Cunard do they do extremely well, I’m not sure however that I am their target audience.

 8) No corkage fee

 Unlike other larger cruise lines I have been on, on Cunard you can bring on alcohol/wine onboard at no extra charge.
 Maybe this explained why the bars were always so empty.

 Have you ever cruised Cunard?
 Did you know about these things?
 Please let me know in the comments.